 It’s plastic containers filled with items so it makes noise if she shakes it, random plastic items, an empty water bottle.
 And she will play happily there with that basket of “junk” over and over again.
-She doesn’t care at all that none of them are labelled fisher price, Vtech, or baby einstein.
+She doesn’t care at all that none of them are labeled fisher price, Vtech, or baby einstein.

 My daughter is blessed to have 4 grandmothers, 3 grandpas, 2 great-grandmas and numerous cousins.
 So you see how quickly our home would be taken over if everyone got her a toy for Christmas.
-So what are we asking for?
+So what are we asking for as alternatives to toys?

 Here’s what is on our list!

 I know we could go to the library or get them second hand but I’m still a bit of a germophobe and babies don’t exactly play gently with their books.

-Clothes.
 My daughter grows like a weed and at 10 months she’s wearing mostly 18 or 24 month clothes.
 Our stash from the baby shower is long gone.

-We take plenty of walks but I would love to go to gymboree, mommy & me yoga, etc. Unfortunately these classes seem to run about $20 each, even if we only wanted to go a couple times a month it adds up fast.
+We take plenty of walks but I would love to go to gymboree, mommy & me yoga, etc. Unfortunately, these classes seem to run about $20 each, even if we only wanted to go a couple of times a month it adds up fast.
 So, I’m asking for gift cards so we can do some special activities and have some good bonding time.

-College Fund.
 She’s 10 months old, do we really need to start a college fund now?
 Let’s face it college is expensive and the costs only seem to be rising.
 I’d like to save her from having to have the debt my husband and I have from college loans.